Aardwolf-Social/aardwolf/INSTALL.md

 Next, you’ll need to have the [Rust](https://rust-lang.org/) toolchain installed.
 The best way to do this is to install [rustup](https://rustup.rs), which is a Rust toolchain manager.

+#### Linux/OSX Instructions

-To install, open your terminal and run the following command:
+Open your terminal and run the following command:

     $ curl https://sh.rustup.rs -sSf | sh

 For those who are (understandably) uncomfortable with piping a shell script from the internet directly into `sh`, you can also [use an alternate installation method](https://github.com/rust-lang-nursery/rustup.rs/#other-installation-methods).

+#### Windows Instructions

+If you don't already have them, download and install the [Visual C++ 2015 Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools).

+Then, download the [rustup installer](https://www.rust-lang.org/en-US/install.html) and run it.
+That's it!

+### Installing Rust Toolchain

 Once you have `rustup` installed, make sure you have the `nightly` rust toolchain installed: